Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 International Shipping Profits under Section 13E

-Approved international shipping enterprises (AISEs) operating foreign ships plying in international waters enjoy tax exemptions on certain types of international shipping income under Section 13E of the Income Tax Act 1947.
+Approved international shipping enterprises (AISEs) operating foreign ships plying in international waters enjoy tax exemption on certain types of international shipping income under Section 13E of the Income Tax Act 1947.

 An AISE is one approved under the ‘Maritime Sector Incentive - Approved International Shipping Enterprise award (MSI-AIS)’ that is administered by the Maritime and Port Authority of Singapore (MPA).
 Find out how to apply for this incentive at MPA's website.

-If your AISE is claiming exemption under Section 13E, you must ensure that the terms and conditions specified in the letter of award issued by MPA are met.
+If you are an AISE claiming exemption under Section 13E, you must ensure that the terms and conditions specified in the letter of award issued by MPA are met.

 Tax Exemptions for Approved International Shipping Enterprises

-Your AISE enjoys tax exemption on income derived from the operation of foreign ships outside the limits of the port of Singapore:
+An AISE enjoys tax exemption on the following income derived from the operation of foreign ships outside the limits of the port of Singapore:

 1. Carriage of passengers, mails, livestock or goods by foreign ships;